 Let’s take another example: If stalking your ex is really about confirming that you’re still loved, can you start leaning on your friends and loved ones to help you fill that empty reserve?

-The point I’m trying to drive home today is that even the most outrageous behavior that we engage in has some underlying purpose – otherwise we would definitely NOT be doing it.
+The point I’m trying to drive home today is that even the most outrageous behavior that we engage in has some underlying purpose – otherwise, we would definitely NOT be doing it.

-This is an editable workbook that you can immediately download, and redo as many times as you like.
+This is an editable workbook you can immediately download, and redo as many times as you like.
 If you’re old-school like me, you can also print out these pages and meet pen-to-paper.

 Concluding Thoughts